nuest/community-ws/index.md

 ## Registration

 Registration for this workshop is being handled by SORSE.
 You can register via the [SORSE workshop page](https://sorse.github.io/programme/workshops/event-031/).

+## Code of Conduct

+This workshop will be run under the [SORSE Code of Conduct](https://sorse.github.io/code-of-conduct/).
+Please familiarise yourself with the SORSE Code of Conduct prior to attending the workshop.

 ## About the organisers